The Grilled Cheese Truck: History and business activity

-2012 - 2016: On October 18, 2012, TRIG Acquisition 1, Inc., a Delaware Form 10 company, acquired The Grilled Cheese Truck brand.
+On October 18, 2012, TRIG Acquisition 1, Inc., a Delaware Form 10 company, acquired The Grilled Cheese Truck brand.
 The company subsequently changed its name to The Grilled Cheese Truck, followed by another name change to American Patriot Brands (APB).
 In 2012, when Grant left the company, the company merged with TRIG Acquisition 1, Inc., forming Grilled Cheese Truck, Inc. This merger helped to expand the company to other markets and they have plans to become the first publicly traded food truck.
 The company also enlisted General Wesley Clark (USA, Ret.) to help bring The Grilled Cheese Truck national.
 His primary focus is to help promote, identify, train, support and help franchise return service veterans with their own Grilled Cheese Trucks.
-APB never completed its franchise filings with the Federal Trade Commission or the State of California.
-At its peak, APB operated 10 trucks, eight of which were company-owned and two of which were licensed.
-APB did not disclose any per truck financial information in its SEC filings.
-During the period that the eight company-owned trucks operated, the company generated $3,650,021 in revenue and a net loss of $7,712,208, as disclosed in its last 10-K filing for the period ending December 31, 2014.
-APB is not current in its SEC filings as of January 18, 2017.

-2016–July 2020: Big Cheese, Inc. was incorporated in Delaware on September 16, 2016.
-On October 4, 2016, it acquired the Grilled Cheese Truck brand with the attendant trademarks pursuant to an Intellectual Property Rights Purchase agreement with Dave Danhi, founder.
-Danhi had reacquired the rights on September 23, 2016, from APB, which had originally acquired the rights from Danhi.
-APB had re-positioned itself in the cannabis business, which created the opportunity for Danhi to reacquire the brand.

-July 2020: On July 14, 2020, over social media, Danhi announced via social media that The Grilled Cheese Truck was to permanently close by the end of the month.
+On July 14, 2020, over social media, Danhi announced via social media that The Grilled Cheese Truck was to permanently close by the end of the month.

-Crowdfunding Endeavors
+Crowdfunding

 Big Cheese Inc., owner of The Grilled Cheese Truck brand, filed a Form-C on January 18, 2017, to raise capital through JOBS Act securities regulations on Microventures.
 The Grilled Cheese Truck successfully closed the first ever Reg CF equity crowdfunding campaign by a food truck on Microventures with 332 investors investing $199,186 on April 1, 2017.

-Spotlight and awards
+Reception

 The Grilled Cheese Truck has been awarded accolades including: